panchee/pdsnd_github/README.md

 - `v3.7.1` [time](https://docs.python.org/3/library/time.html)
 - `v1.15.1` [NumPy](https://docs.scipy.org/doc/numpy-1.15.1/reference/index.html#reference)
 - `v0.23.4` [Pandas](https://pandas.pydata.org/pandas-docs/version/0.23.4/index.html)

-#### Getting Started
-It is necessary for users to install [Python and Anaconda](https://www.datacamp.com/community/tutorials/installing-anaconda-windowsshould) to run the script.

 ### How to use the program?
 1. Ensure that the required files and python script is in the current working directory.